iori3150/fig_to_mp4/README.md

 > [!NOTE]
 > It's always welcome to add batch files for Mac or Linux.
 > Please make one and open a pull request.

+## Contributing
+Any bug fixes or feature enhancements are welcome!
+To contribute, first [open an issue](https://opensource.guide/how-to-contribute/#opening-an-issue), then [open a pull request](https://opensource.guide/how-to-contribute/#opening-an-issue).